richmahn/en_tn/mrk/05/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### "Talitha koum" #####
 This is a phrase in Aramaic.
-Mark does not "translate" this phrase into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Aramaic letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+The author transliterates its sounds by substituting the Aramaic letters with Greek letters.
+The translator should do the same thing but transliterate the sounds using letters of the target language.
+Afterward the author explains the meaning of this phrase.

 ## Links: ##